-Math/Science Non-Laboratory, Symbolic or Quantitative Reasoning
+Math/Science Non-Laboratory,

-Lecture Hours 55 Prerequisites MATH 099 with a passing grade equivalent to a 2.0, or 5 credits of MAP 121 with a 2.0 or better, or a higher placement
+MATH 099 with a passing grade equivalent to a 2.0, or 5 credits of MAP 121 with a 2.0 or better, or a higher placement

-MATH& 142: Precalculus II
+MATH& 142 : Precalculus II

 In preparation for calculus this is a comprehensive study of trigonometry, circular functions, right triangle trigonometry, analytical trigonometry.
 Sequences, series and induction are also covered.